sytandas/Blocking-website/README.md

 # Simple chrome extension to block website

+Making website greyscale!
+-> research found that if we make a page into greyscale, the website become less attractive == less time wasting:w

 # Installation
 1. Clone the repo.
 2. Open the Extension Management page by navigating to `chrome://extensions`.